dilkas/graph-edit-distance/README.md

 3. Run `make model` (for the same value of `model`) and results will be gradually written to `model.csv`.
 Use `-j` and `-l` flags to run multiple different problem instances in parallel.
 4. Modify and use `results/plotting2.R` as needed to extract meaningful information from the data.

+# How to test the whole system

+Some minimalistic testing can be run using `make test`.
+Before running the command, edit the parameters at the top of the Makefile so that:
+* parameters for non-GED problems are not too big, so the tests don't take too long;
+* `DATABASE` is set to `GREC`;
+* `INFO_FILE` is set to the GREC5 low level info file;
+* `INT_VERSION` is disabled.
+This will check if the necessary files are created and if they contain an appropriate number of commas in each line (where appropriate).
+CP model is currently not tested as it doesn't support floating-point numbers.

 # Additional comments

 * `make clean` can be used to remove all the generated files: DZN, CSV, and everything created by any of the 'convert' targets.